useless-bit/Open-Package-Deploy/Documentation/User_guide.md

 can be returned in this case:

 * `UNKNOWN_ERROR`: This message should include more details with the actual error that occurred.
+  * `Package timeout during deployment`: The deployment was stopped after running for 1 hour.
 * `DECRYPTION_FAILED`: An error during the Package decryption process.
 This could indicate a problem with the downloaded file or with the information received from the Server.
 If it happens on all deployments from a Package, consider re-uploading the Package-content.